 Melbourne Implant-Retained Dentures

 A flawless, functional smile that looks as good as it feels is something we think every patient deserves.
 Following dental damage or tooth loss, the Dental Excellence Melbourne team offers a wide range of restorative dentistry services to recreate the beautiful smile you’ve lost.
 If you’re struggling with the loss of numerous teeth or a full row of teeth, you may think that traditional dentures are your only option.
 While these restorations are still the right choice for some patients, implant-retained dentures offer improved stability and longevity more closely mimicking natural tooth function.
-If you want to learn more about dental implant supported partial or full dentures, call to schedule a tooth replacement consultation in our state-of-the-art Melbourne dentistry office.
+If you want to learn more about dental implant supported partial or full dentures, call to schedule a tooth replacement consultation in our state-of-the-art Melbourne dental office.

 What are Dental Implants?